praxis/praxis/reference/resource-definitions.md

 Praxis also accepts the 'ANY' verb keyword to indicate that the given route should match for any incoming verb string.
 Routes with concrete HTTP verbs will always take precendence against 'ANY' verb routes.
 For instance, take a look at the following simplistic and contrived example:

 {% highlight ruby %}
 class Blogs
   include Praxis::ResourceDefinition

-  action :index do
+  action :show do
-    routing { get '/' }
+    routing { get '/:id' , name: 'list_one' }
-    description 'Fetch all blog entries' end action :other do
+    description 'Fetch one blog entry' end action :other do
-    routing { any '/' }
+    routing { any '/:id' }
     description 'Do other stuff with non GET verbs' end end
 {% endhighlight %}

-In this case an incoming `"GET /"` request will always invoke the `:index` action, while others like `"POST /"` or `"PATCH /"` will always map the the `:other` action.
+In this case an incoming `"GET /"` request will always invoke the `:show` action, while others like `"POST /"` or `"PATCH /"` will always map the the `:other` action.
 Using the 'ANY' verb is mostly a convenience to avoid repeating several routes with the same exact path for an action that needs to respond to all those verbs in the same manner.
 There is a subtle difference, however, and that is that using 'ANY' will truly accept any incoming HTTP verb string, while listing them in several routes will need to match the specific supported names.
 For example, an 'ANY' route like the above will be able to match incoming requests like `"LINK /"` or `"UNLINK /"` (assuming the Web server supports it).

-Remember that Praxis prefixes all your resource's routes with a string based on the name of your enclosing resource definition class, in this case '/blogs'.
+Remember that Praxis prefixes all your resources' routes with a string based on the name of your enclosing resource definition class, in this case '/blogs'.
 You can override the prefix for a single route by prepending '//' to the path (like in the example above) if you don't want the resource-wide prefix to apply.
 Alternately, you can provide a special prefix of either `''` or `'//'` in the routing block to clear the prefix for any other paths given.

 *Note*: The above 'resetting' behavior of '//' applies *only* to any Resource-level route prefixes that may be defined.
-It will *not* override an API-wide `base_path` if one is defined (see [Global Api Info](../global-api-information/).
+It will *not* override an API-wide `base_path` if one is defined (see [Global Api Info](../global-api-information/)).

-You can inspect the Praxis routing table using `rake praxis:routes`:
+You can inspect the Praxis routing table using `praxis routes` or `rake praxis:routes`:

 {% highlight bash %}
 $ rake praxis:routes